MeadowlarkDAW/Meadowlark/DESIGN_DOC.md

 We will store this functionality in the [`rusty-daw-plugin-host`] repo.

-For MVP, we will only focus on hosting VST2 plugins.
+For MVP, we will only focus on hosting VST2 (or LV2) plugins.
 Displaying the plugin's GUI would be nice, but is not strictly mvp.

 # State Management